-The Unseen first published by Little White Lies
+The Unseen (aka Amaurosis) first published by Little White Lies

 Audiobook reader Gemma Shields (Jasmine Hyde) and Will (Richard Flood) are living a life of domestic bourgeois contentment with their toddler son Joel – until one night Joel drowns on Gemma’s watch.
-Haunted by grief, guilt and blame, the couple goes into emotional free fall: Gemma starts experiencing panic attacks, with symptoms that include temporary blindness; while Will, insisting that he can still hear little Joel talking in his bedroom, turns to religion for comfort.
+Haunted by grief, guilt and blame, the couple goes into emotional free fall: Gemma starts experiencing panic attacks, with symptoms that include temporary blindness (the amaurosis of the film’s alternative title); while Will, insisting that he can still hear little Joel talking in his bedroom, turns to religion for comfort.
 Desperate to repair their fragmenting relationship, they go on a weekend retreat to a lavish new Lake District guesthouse owned by Paul (Simon Cotton), a sympathetic stranger who had helped Gemma when she had her first panicky loss of vision.

 “He’s a birdwatcher – a fucking birdwatcher,” says Will of Paul, as he encourages Gemma to join him in some ‘snooping’ about the place while their host is away.
 “No wonder his wife ran off.”
 Once the action has moved to the Cumbrian countryside, the film’s focus also shifts to the over-solicitous Paul whose professional connections to pharmaceuticals and microphones begin to dovetail in unexpected ways into the Shields’ tragic story.